guptavaibhav18197/GSoC-Blog/_posts/2018-06-03-Phase-1-Progress.md

 *   Also, switching from MySQL to Maria-DB is quite simple but the reverse is not true.
 So we can switch to Maria-DB in future if the need be.

 # [](#header-1)Progress made so far
 I am strictly following the timeline proposed in the project proposal and have been able to convey all the deliverables as per the timeline as of now.
 The Phase 1 coding tasks have been completed.
-Apropos of phase 1 deliverables, code has been pushed to the github repository [Rapid Annotator](https://github.com/guptavaibhav18197/rapidannotator).
+Apropos of phase 1 deliverables, code has been pushed to the github repository [Rapid Annotator][repository-link].

 ## [](#header-2)Directory Structure / File Hierarchy
 With _blueprints_, we can have possibly 2 different Directory Hierarchy choices namely : **functional** and **divisional**.
 By examining the pros and cons of both I decided to go with a _hybrid_ of the two.